 What is it about mineral oil that makes it so well suited to these kitchen applications?
 In a nutshell: resistance to oxidation.

-Have you ever noticed surfaces in your kitchen that have become slightly sticky?
+Have you ever noticed that certain surfaces in your kitchen tend to get slightly sticky over time?
 This is usually due to cooking oil that has oxidized.
-Oil, as you can imagine, gets on every surface in a kitchen: it spits and spatters, drips, smears, and vaporizes.
-Eventually it forms a thin layer on cabinets, on the hood or vent above your stove, on fans and ceilings...everywhere.
+Oil, as you can imagine, gets on every surface in a kitchen—it spits and spatters, drips, smears, and vaporizes.
+Eventually, it forms a thin layer on cabinets, on the hood or vent above your stove, on fans and ceilings...everywhere.

-Perhaps some of you are seeing the word "polymer" here and making the connection to the process of seasoning cast iron.
-It's basically the same process: With enough heat and time, those polymer chains in the oil move past the thick and sticky stage to become a totally hard substance—the seasoning on your cast iron skillet.
-(If you've ever seasoned a cast iron pan and found it sticky to the touch after, that's a sure sign that you haven't polymerized the oil well enough; it needs more heat and time, and maybe a less heavy coating of oil, to complete the transformation).*
+Perhaps some of you are seeing the word polymer here and making the connection to the process of seasoning cast iron.
+It's basically the same process: With enough heat and time, those polymer chains in the oil move past the thick-and-sticky stage to become a totally hard substance—the seasoning on your cast iron skillet.
+(If you've ever seasoned a cast iron pan and found it sticky to the touch after, that's a sure sign that the oil isn't polymerized well enough; it needs more heat and time, and maybe a lighter coating of oil, to complete the transformation.)*

-*Just to further fill in the picture, this is the same phenomenon of "drying" oils (such as linseed oil and other oils sometimes used to make varnish), which are designed to polymerize quickly, forming a hard, durable, and protective barrier on woods, paint, etc.
+* Just to further fill in the picture, this is the same phenomenon observed in "drying" oils (such as linseed oil and other oils sometimes used to make varnish), which are designed to polymerize quickly, forming a hard, durable, and protective barrier on woods, paint, et cetera.

 Mineral oil is less susceptible to oxidation than those cooking fats.
 This means it can remain fluid even after exposure to heat and the passage of time.
 It's not perfect in this regard—it, too, can eventually oxidize.
-A lot of mineral oil has additives to help ward against this, antioxidants and other ingredients that help keep the base oil as close to its original state for as long as possible.
-Food-grade mineral oil has antioxidant additives like Vitamin E that can play this function while remaining safe to ingest.
+A lot of mineral oil has additives to help ward against this, including antioxidants and other ingredients that help keep the base oil as close to its original state as possible, for as long as possible.
+Food-grade mineral oil has antioxidant additives, like vitamin E, that can play this role while remaining safe to ingest.

 What Kind of Mineral Oil Should You Buy?

-While ordering mineral oil online is convenient, you can also find inexpensive food-grade mineral oil at hardware stores and at pharmacies, so there's really no excuse for you to not have some mineral oil around your kitchen.
+While ordering mineral oil online is convenient, you can also find inexpensive food-grade mineral oil at hardware stores and pharmacies, so there's really no excuse to not have some mineral oil around your kitchen.
 Your wood and metal surfaces will thank you.